rakomea/Assignment04/README.md

 http://csc174.org/assignment04/team-brooklyn

-This page gives some brief insight into the lives of three University of Rochester students, two of whom were born outside the United States, and one who was not.
+This page gives some brief insight into the lives of three University of Rochester students, two of whom are majoring in Computer Science, and one who is pursuing it as a minor.
 Each page provides an **introduction** of the student, some **background** about their early life, **work** experience they have acquired, and some of their additional **interests**.

 # Ontology
 - Each student has a name